Prompt Testing & Versioning in CI/CD: How Teams Ship Reliable Prompts in 2025

 - Prompts live in string literals scattered across the codebase

-- No regression tests; "looks good" is the only QA
+- No regression tests; "looks good" becomes the QA process

 - No rollback plan when a prompt update breaks production

-The fix: Treat prompts like versioned, tested, deployable artifacts.
+The fix is boring and effective: treat prompts like versioned, tested, deployable artifacts.

 | Level | Maturity | Practices |